aeriaframework/docs/aeria-sdk/index.md

 # Aeria SDK Reference

-## Introduction

-The Aeria ecossystem features a TypeScript SDK that enables third-party interaction with Aeria APIs.
+Aeria has an officially supported SDK that enables third-party interaction with Aeria APIs.
+The SDK benefits from data reflected from the backend to provide strong typing.

 ## Getting started